 The Deployment Hangover: Why the Landing Matters as Much as the Flight

-The pilot is live in Hungary.
+The pilot is live in Budapest.

 If you’ve led a major technology rollout, you’ll recognise that feeling.
 The months of pressure, the early morning Team messages about discount payloads, the anxiety of whether the fiscal module would respond at go-live — all of it dissolves in a moment, and what’s left isn’t celebration.
 It’s a strange, disorienting silence.